patrickfung/dnconnect/README.md

 Provided VPN is needed for the connection. (e.g. Through JP->RU)

-For enquiry, you may send us the e-mail through info@darkblock.de
+For enquiry, you may contact us by info@darkblock.de